 Negative human-macaque interactions

-Primatologists describe the various ways and places where human and non-human primates interact as the human-primate interface.
-Conflict is not an inevitable part of this interface, but it can be an issue with certain species who have adapted particularly well to human-centred environments.
-These include the vervet monkeys in parts of Africa, capuchin monkeys in parts of South and Central America, and a variety of macaque species, which are almost exclusive to Asian countries.
+Primatologists describe the various ways and places that human and non-human primates interact as the human-primate interface.
+Conflict is not an inevitable part of this interface, but it can be an issue with certain species who have adapted particularly well to human-dominated environments.
+These include vervet monkeys and baboons in parts of Africa, capuchin monkeys in parts of South and Central America, and several macaque species, which are almost exclusive to Asian countries.
 Such species were once referred to as weed species but other, less loaded terms, such as synanthropic species, are preferred.

 Negative interactions between macaques and humans - sometimes referred to as human-macaque conflict - are usually rooted in food.
 From a monkey’s perspective, humans can be a great source of relatively easy-to-access food, whether it’s provided directly and intentionally (e.g. tourist sites, parks, temples) or indirectly (crop-raiding, bin-raiding, break-ins).
 While living in close proximity to humans can be very risky for monkeys, access to food sometimes makes it worthwhile.

 In places, humans and macaques have been coexisting successfully for many years.
-In other areas, human-macaque interactions have increased more recently.
-Causes of this can include the human encroachment on monkey habitat and the inappropriate release of confiscated animals who had previously been kept by humans.
+In other areas, negative interactions are on the increase.
+This is usually caused by human encroachment on monkey habitat and the inappropriate release of confiscated animals who had previously been kept by humans.

-Human-macaque conflict is interconnected with many other issues .
-For example, the perception of a species as overabundant may mean that they are captured more often as pets.
-Such individuals may later be released by their owners or confiscated by the authorities and released.
-Having become habituated to humans means that these monkeys might be bolder, more aggressive, or otherwise more visible to the people in the area, thus perpetuating the idea that there are too many macaques.
+Negative interactions between people and macaques are usually interconnected with other issues .
+For example, when people believe that a species is overabundant, they may be treated as "expendable, and may be captured more often for use as pets.
+Pet macaques who reach adulthood are often set free by their owners, or illegally kept pets may be confiscated by the authorities and immediately released.
+Having become habituated to humans means that these monkeys are bolder, more aggressive, or otherwise more visible to the people in the area, thus perpetuating the idea that there are too many macaques.